giladfrid009/WTracker/README.md

 ## Description

-This library provides tools for orm detection and movement prediction, training predictors, and analyzing the results.
+This library provides tools for worm detection and movement prediction, training predictors, and analyzing the results.
 It includes support for YOLO-based prediction and various simulation controllers.
 Documentation can be found [here](https://giladfrid009.github.io/Bio-Proj/).

 ## Features